week 03: data exploration and visualization

 select known cases

-The superpower of a biologist looking at a fresh new data set: 'let's look at my favorite gene... oh wait, that's not right, oh good lord.'
+The superpower of a biologist looking at a fresh new data set: 'ok, let's have a look at my favorite gene... oh wait, that's not right, oh good lord.'

 Look at a few cases where you know the right answer.
 For instance, in a cell type specific RNA-seq data set, look at a transcript that's supposed to be on in that cell type, and look at one that's supposed to be off.
 If you're going to worry about cross-contamination in the data, look at highly expressed genes in other nearby cell types (the most likely cross-contaminants).
 If you're going to worry about sensitivity of detecting rarer transcripts, find a low-expressed transcript to look at.

-For pulling specific lines out of a file, grep
+For pulling specific lines out of a file, the grep

 take a random sample

 Many data files are arranged in a nonrandom order, which means that just looking at the start and the end might not reveal some horrific systematic problem.
-Conversely, looking at the head and tail can make it look like the data file's worse than it actually is: genome sequence files, ordered by chromosome coordinate, can look terrible when they start and end with great swaths of N's, which is just placeholding for the difficult-to-sequence telomere repeats.
+Conversely, looking at the head and tail can make it look like the data file's worse than it actually is.
+Genome sequence files, ordered by chromosome coordinate, can look terrible when they start and end with great swaths of N's, which is just placeholding for the difficult-to-sequence telomeric repeats.

 For small to medium sized files, if you don't care about efficiency,